-Figure 4 Top 3 countries and China Source: Own Authors from SCI productivity of the country.
+Figure 5 presents a country interaction map, where countries are represented by nodes.
+The node's size indicates the publication productivity of each country: the larger the node, the greater the publication productivity of the country.
 The links among nodes indicate the strength of the interaction, or the intensity in the collaboration (measured by co-authorship) between authors coming from two different countries.
 Each link is associated with a numerical value equal to the quotient between the number of publications co-authored by authors coming from the two countries in reference and the sum of the total number of publications of each country.
 Further, the spatial distribution among nodes reveals the scientific bond between countries.
 The closer two nodes are from each other, the stronger the interaction between the countries represented by the nodes.
 The country map represents interactions having a minimum strength value.
-For example, research collaboration between the U.S. and Brazil, the two largest producers of ethanol, is not strong enough to be taken into account by the country map.
+For example, research collaboration between the USA and Brazil, the two largest producers of ethanol, is not strong enough to be taken into account by the country map.